Planning and Construction Grants

 All projects must be located within Michigan’s coastal boundary to be eligible for funding.
 Michigan’s coastal boundary generally extends approximately 1,000 feet inland from the ordinary high water mark.
 The boundary extends further inland in some locations to encompass important coastal features such as coastal wetlands, drowned river mouths bays, dunes, and natural areas.

-Application Process: The Request for Proposal (RFP) is announced and posted annually on the DEQ Coastal Management Program Web site.
+Application Process: The Grants Funding Opportunity (GFO) is announced and posted annually on the DEQ Coastal Management Program Web site.

 Nominating Procedures: Grant applications are reviewed based on the criteria stated in the respective RFP and recommended projects are submitted for final approval to the National Oceanic and Atmospheric (NOAA), U.S. Department of Commerce.

-Deadlines: The Request for Proposal is offered annually with an October 1 release date and application due date of December 31.
+Deadlines: The Request for Proposal is offered annually with an October 1 release date and application due date of mid-December (dates vary depending on calendar).

 Timelines: Grant awards become available for successful applicants the following October.